joshcohn27/joshcohn27/README.md

 ## Intro
 - 🔭 I’m currently working on completely redesigning my personal site as well as my own version of Catan!
-- 🌱 I’m currently learning about SQL and scripting!
+- 🌱 I’m currently learning about SQL and APIs!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love Philadelphia Sports!
 - Experience: I started learning how to code when I was 14 years old